Solo Travel-Adventure Travel How to Stay Cool in Hot Climates | Solo Trekker

-Adventure Travel How to Stay Cool in Hot Climates: In a Feb.
-2017 blog, our 5 tips were how to travel in style in hot weather.
-In this post, we will skip style for the tough adventure tour in the tropics.
+Solo Travel-Adventure Travel How to Stay Cool in Hot Climates: In this post, we will skip style for the tough adventure tour in the tropics.
 How you can stay cool glamping in the Okavango Delta in 120 degree day time heat?
 How can you climb up hill after hill to see a “fort too far” in India?
 Upriver in the Amazon, how can you love a trek in the rain forest at midday?
 I have lived each of those.
 At times, the best ideas was a low-tech one.
 Here are my lessons learned:

 I know this is surprising.
 But what I found in India in Sept. was that jeans and other “summer” long pants clung to my knees.
 In my climb to see top sights, I felt like my knees were encased in concrete.
 The best deal?
 Buy a local pair of pants.
 Both in India and SE Asia, there were lightweight cotton pants with great designs.
 It is true that you will look like a tourist sporting brightly colored elephant slacks as no one locally seems to wear them.
 You can plan to donate them to a charity or wear them at home for work outs or sleep wear!